-The e-visa is available to nationals from 80 different countries, including the U.S., U.K., Mexico, EU nationals, and many others.
+The e-visa is available to nationals from more than 80 different countries, including the U.S., U.K., Mexico, EU nationals, and many others.
 The e-visa allows for a single entry into Vietnam for a period of up to 30 days, and visitors can enter the country at most ports of entry, including all of the international airports and most land crossings.

 Visa Fees and Application

 - Triple check the information you fill out to be sure everything matches exactly as it's written on your passport.
 E-visas have been rejected for inconsistencies in spelling, spacing in the name, or a typo on the date, and you'll need to re-apply (and re-pay) if that happens to you.

 - The visa fee is $25 and is payable at the time of application.
 Since this is your actual visa, you won't have to pay a "stamping fee" when you get to Vietnam, which is the case with other companies offering visas on arrival.

 - The processing time takes three business days.
 If everything has been filled out correctly, you'll receive an email with your visa attached to print out and bring with you to enter Vietnam.

 You can also apply for a visa through your nearest Vietnamese consulate, which can be done in person, by mail, or online.
 Completing an online application through a consulate is not the same as applying for an e-visa, since you'll receive your physical visa in the mail—assuming you're approved.
 If you're planning to visit Vietnam as a tourist and not stay longer than 30 days, the e-visa process is your best option.
 If you plan to stay longer than 30 days, you'll need to apply for a visa through the consulate.